 Urology of Indiana boasts the only fellowship-trained specialist in male infertility in central Indiana, Dr. Jason R. Kovac.

-Under Dr. Thompson's leadership as medical director of UroPoint Centers for Male Fertility, we specialize in the comprehensive evaluation of male infertility, including in-office semen analysis and hormonal evaluation.
+Under Dr. Kovac's leadership as medical director of UroPoint Centers for Male Fertility, we specialize in the comprehensive evaluation of male infertility, including in-office semen analysis and hormonal evaluation.
 Treatments include microsurgical reconstruction of the male reproductive tract, vasectomy reversals, sperm aspiration, surgical repair of varicoceles, as well as treatment of ejaculatory dysfunction, hormonal imbalance and infectious complications.

 - The primary causes of male infertility are problems with sperm production or delivery.
 Impaired production or delivery may result from hormonal dysfunction, trauma or defect in the reproductive system, and/ or illness.